MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/discover-whether-the-network-device-radio-is-turned-on.md

 ---
-title: Discover whether the network device radio is turned on
+title: Discover Whether the Network Device Radio is Turned on
 description: Discover whether the network device radio is turned on ms.date: 04/20/2017
 ---